juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

      ![CMD Window](cmd-window.png)

-     At the CMD prompt, enter:
+     Change to the Current Working Directory by entering:

      <b>``` cd c:\Temp\Metadata-tagging <cr>``` </b>    [ changes to the working directory ]